DynoRobotics/UnityRos2/README.md

 https://forum.unity.com/threads/unity-hub-v-1-6-0-is-now-available.640792
 (the download link changes sometimes, so look at the newest posts)

-Note that Unity Hub in an installer, and that you will have to select and install your coosen version of the Unity Editor using it. https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html *NOTE: Tested with Unity 2019.2.8*
+Note that Unity Hub is an installer and that you will have to select and install your coosen version of the Unity Editor using it. https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html *NOTE: Tested with Unity 2019.2.8*